gatesx/Acer-v3-371-547H-OC-EFI-i5-5200u/README.md

 These solutions are only suitable for identical models.
 ### Pre-installation considerations
 1. Update the logic board Bios<br>
-(Https://www.acer.com/support.html?
-Type=1)[https://www.acer.com/support.html?
-Type=1] Download the latest version of Bios and update it.<br>
+(https://www.acer.com/ac/en/US/content/support-product/5487?b=1)Download the latest version of Bios and update it.<br>
 2. Modify logic board settings<br>
 ...
 Waiting for a supplement
 ### Page key mouse is not available when booting OC